 - FaceTime (this is off by default, but your institution can turn it on)

-- iMessage (this is off by default, but your institution can turn it on)
+- Messages (this is off by default, but your institution can turn it on)

 There are two aspects in this list that someone should pay the most attention to: restrictions to purchasing and Find My app.
-In our experience, these tend to be the two points that people get hung up on and they prevent them from using Managed Apple IDs— and for good reason.
+In our experience, these tend to be the two points that people get hung up on and that prevent them from using Managed Apple IDs — and for good reason.

 This is, of course, a con to some people and a pro to others.
 It’s why earlier in this article we talked about this same aspect being viewed as a security benefit.
 However, there is no denying it can feel like a double-edged sword.
 Some people want to offer the ability for employees to find their own apps since they may not have strict security restrictions, while others are seeking that level of device control.
 This is when the decision becomes yours to make.

-Managed Apple IDs are a great addition to Apple’s work in business settings, but they are not a fit for everyone.
-Recognizing what you hope to achieve is the first step, and we hope the information above can guide you to identifying if these are a fit for you and what your team and organization needs to succeed.
+Managed Apple IDs are a great addition to Apple’s work in business settings, but they are not a good fit for everyone.
+Recognizing what you hope to achieve is the first step, and we hope the information above can guide you to identifying whether these are right for you and what your team and organization needs to succeed.

 Try Jamf Pro for free